espocrm/documentation/administration/bpm-drip-email-campaign.md

 Use multiple *[Send Message Tasks](bpm-activities.md#user-content-send-message-task)*.
 Each item will automatically send a specific email.
 You need to check *Opt-out link* parameter for these tasks to provide recipients the ability to unsubscribe from the campaign.

-Between tasks you need to put *Timer Intermediate Events* and specify how much time should pass before each next email sending.
+You need to put *Timer Intermediate Events* between tasks and specify how much time should pass before each next email sending.

 You also can use [Gateways](bpm-gateways.md) to diverge a flow upon certain conditions.

 ## Handling opting-out

-Once a target clicked on the unsibscribe link we want the whole process to be terminated.
+Once a target clicked on the unsibscribe link, we want the whole process to be terminated.

 For this, you need to add *Event Sub-Process*.
 Put *Signal Start Event* inside the sub-process rectangle and specify the signal name with the value `@optOut`.
 You also need to check the parameter *Is Interuppting* for this event.
 By setting this parameter, we indicate that the whole parent process should be interrupted once the event is catched.

-Here, inside the sub-process, you can also add *Task* that will do some manilulations with the target record (*Lead*).
+Here, inside the sub-process, you can also add *Task* that will do some manipulations with the target record (*Lead*).

 ## Example